jfredett/tabitha/README.md

 tabitha /path/to/source/directory
 ```

-will drop you in a repl where you can whatever you like.
+will drop you in a repl where you can whatever do you like.
 You probably should just run this from the root of your crate,
 a la:

 ```shell